alghammariosmah/ulnoiot/teams/aast/schrofner/2017-06-21/practical_part.md

 After that fhem booted and was accessible through: 127.0.0.1:8083.

 NEW
-As the method using the user repository seems quite buggy, i decided to clone the current version from github.
+As the method using the user repository seems quite buggy, I decided to clone the current version from github.

 git clone https://github.com/mhop/fhem-mirror.git

-Then i installed the dependencies, which I knew of. sudo aura -S perl-json sudo aura -S perl-xml-sax-expat sudo aura -S perl-xml-simple
+Then I installed the dependencies, which I knew of. sudo aura -S perl-json sudo aura -S perl-xml-sax-expat sudo aura -S perl-xml-simple

-Also (in order to be able to use mqtt) install Net::MQTT::Message (maybe also Net::MQTT::Simple) using CPAN.
+Also (in order to be able to use mqtt) install Net::MQTT::Message (maybe also Net::MQTT::Simple) using CPAN: cpan -> install Net::MQTT::Message

 Then add the following to fhem.cfg attr global motd none